Pumas UNAM

-Club Universidad Nacional, A.C., commonly referred to as Pumas and UNAM, is a professional football club based in Ciudad Universitaria of Mexico City, Mexico.
-The club competes in the Liga MX, the top division in the Mexican football league system.
-Founded in 1954, they play their home games at Estadio Olímpico Universitario.
+Club Universidad Nacional, A.C., simply known as Pumas UNAM, is a Mexican professional football club based in Mexico City.
+The club competes in Liga MX, the top division of Mexican football.
+Founded in 1954 as Club Deportivo Universidad, and they play their home games at the Estadio Olímpico Universitario, which seats over 72,000 spectators.

+The club was founded as an amateur club of National Autonomous University of Mexico (UNAM) college students and later developed into a professional team.
+It is considered one of the most popular clubs in Mexico and is part of the Cuatro Grandes of Mexican football, alongside Cruz Azul, Guadalajara, and América.

-Domestically, Pumas UNAM has won 11 trophies: 7 Liga MX, 1 Copa MX, the Campeón de Campeones twice, as well as 1 Segunda División de México.
-In international club football, the club has won 3 CONCACAF Champions Cups and 1 Copa Interamericana.
+Domestically, Pumas UNAM has won 7 Liga MX titles, one Copa MX and two Campeón de Campeones.

+Internationally, the club has won 3 CONCACAF Champions Cup titles and one Copa Interamericana.

 The club has a long-standing rivalry with Club América in the derbi capitalino.

-The club is one of the most popular clubs in Mexico.
-It is considered to be one of the Cuatro Grandes of Mexican football, alongside Cruz Azul, Guadalajara, and Club América.